A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning

+We take the cubic root of the Mahalanobis distances, yielding approximately normal distributions~\citep{wilson1931distribution}.
+In this experiment, 250 clean states are drawn from the replay buffer, and 50 abnormal states are drawn from each of the three types of outliers.
+We reduce the state feature dimension to 2 via t-SNE and compute Mahalanobis distances of these two kinds of states to their centrality within each action class under the estimation based on MD or Robust MD, respectively. \cref{fig:boxplot_breakout} suggests that Robust MD separates inliers and outliers better than MD on Breakout within a random action class, indicating its effectiveness in detecting RL evaluation.
+Similar results are also given in other games.

-We plot the distributions of inliers and three types of outliers on SpaceInvaders and Asterix games in Figure~\ref{fig:boxplot_SpaceInvaders} and \ref{fig:boxplot_Asterix}, respectively.
+We plot the distributions of inliers and three types of outliers on SpaceInvaders and Asterix games in~\cref{fig:boxplot_SpaceInvaders,fig:boxplot_Asterix}, respectively.
 It is worth noting that Robust MD is also capable of enlarging the separation of distributions between inliers and both random and adversarial outliers on SpaceInvaders game, while its benefit seems to be negligible on OOD outliers~(Breakout) on SpaceInvaders games as well as in Asterix game.
-We speculate that it is determined by the game difficulty.
+We speculate that it is determined by the game's difficulty.
 Specifically, the PPO algorithm can achieve desirable performance on the simple Breakout game, thus yielding informative feature space vectors.
-By contrast, there is a room for the generalization of PPO on both SpaceInvaders and Asterix games such that Robust MD might not help while handling the less meaningful state feature vectors on these two games.
+By contrast, there is room for the generalization of PPO on both SpaceInvaders and Asterix games, such that Robust MD might not help when handling the less meaningful state feature vectors in these two games.